ZehraKoksal/PhyloImpute/README.md

 <br>

 ##### 3.1.1.3.2) haplogroups.csv
-PhyloImpute compares allelic states with the phylogenetic tree to verify accuracy and predict the haplogroup.
+PhyloImpute compares allelic states of all observed SNPs with the SNP relationships in the phylogenetic tree to verify the accuracy of the phylogenetic tree and the sequencing data.

 It outputs:
-- Predicted haplogroup
+- Predicted haplogroup: based on tree branch with the most SNPs that are present in the analyzed sequence ("main tree branch")
-- **Confidence value**: proportion of derived alleles in main tree branch
+- **Confidence value**: proportion of derived alleles in main tree branch.
+Low value can be due to low sequence coverage.
-- **Penalty value 1**: proportion of ancestral alleles in main branch
+- **Penalty value 1**: proportion of ancestral alleles in main branch.
+The observed ancestral alleles could be the consequence of backmutations, but a high penalty value could hint towards an incorrect haplogroup prediction.
-- **Penalty value 2**: proportion of derived alleles in parallel branches
+- **Penalty value 2**: proportion of derived alleles in parallel branches.
+Markers in parallel branches in the derived allelic state could be the consequence of recurrent mutations that are identical by state, rather than by descent.
+However, a high penalty value 2 could indicate that the sequencing data comprises a mixture of DNA from different individuals.
 <br>

 ##### 3.1.1.3.3) conflicting_SNPs.csv
 Contains SNPs that cause penalty values:
 - "(ancestral allele inside main branch)" → penalty value 1
 - "(derived allele inside parallel branch)" → penalty value 2

+In the main output file (phyloimputed.csv), PhyloImpute keeps the observed allelic states.
 <br>

 #### 3.1.2) VCF file